-As the entire world is going thorough the Pandemic situation, struggling with BPC and building and expanding infrastructure to support remote work policy Microsoft released is security advisory stating two zero-days has been acknowledged by its security team.
+As the entire world is going through the Pandemic situation, struggling with BPC and building and expanding infrastructure to support remote work policy. in addition, Microsoft released its security advisory stating two zero-days have been acknowledged by its security team.

-Yesterday morning Microsoft released its second security advisory stating team is aware of the two zero-days exploited in limited targeted attack.
+Yesterday morning Microsoft released its second security advisory stating the team is aware of the two zero-days exploited in a limited targeted attack.

-The weakness in Adobe font manager library which allows attacker to take control of the system remotely in remote code execution attack.
+The weakness in the Adobe font manager library allows attackers to take control of the system remotely in remote code execution attacks.

-There are multiple ways to exploit this vulnerability by tricking user to open a specially crafted work document or forcing users to open windows pane.
+There are multiple ways to exploit this vulnerability for instance tricking users to open a specially crafted work document or forcing users to open windows pane.

-Earlier I mentioned the good new new here is the bad news. there is no official patch related by Microsoft to mitigate this vulnerability.
+Earlier I mentioned the good news here is the bad news, no official patch related by Microsoft to mitigate this vulnerability.

-Microsoft said the team is still working on the patch which might take some time to release.
-I feel it would available to next month patching cycle.
+Microsoft said the team is still working on the patch .
+I feel it would available for next month’s patching cycle.